enkidevs/curriculum/Python/Core/the-zip-built-in-function.md

 # ('a5', 'b5', 'c5')]
 ```

 The star operator `*` can be used with `zip` to do the opposite action&mdash;to unzip a list.
-This action takes a iterator of tuples and returns the contents of the original lists zipped together to create them. *Obviously, any information discarded in the initial `zip` step because of input iterables being of uneven length is not recovered when we unzip the result again; the information has already been discarded at the `zip` step.* Unzipping has the syntax:
+This action takes an iterator of tuples and returns a list for each field in the tuples.[2]
+Unzipping has the syntax:

 ```python
 zip(*zippedList)
 ```

-where `(*zippedList)` denotes the one input zipped list of tuples preceded by the `*` operator, instead of zero or more as above.
+where `(*zippedList)` denotes the one input zipped list of tuples preceded by the `*` operator.
 Below is an illustration of unzipping:

 ```python
 a = ['a1', 'a2', 'a3', 'a4', 'a5']